10 Sights in Braga, Portugal (with Map and Images)

 Show sight on map

 The Church of Lapa is located in the parish of São João do Souto, in the historic center of the city of Braga, in the district of the same name, in Portugal.
-It is included in the building of the Arcada, in the Republic Square.
+It is located in the Arcade building, in Praça da República.

 Wikipedia: Igreja da Lapa (Braga) (PT)